AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

         Lighting.setupFor3DItems();
     }
     poseStack.popPose();
+}
 ```

-In line 28 of this implementation, I create an instance of the new `MeasuringBufferSource`.
-I then call the render method of the entity
-dispatcher with it in lines 29-32.
-This will not render anything but will populate the measuring buffer with vertex data.
-After that, I
-can access the collected data via `measuringBufferSource.getData()`.
-The new code doesn't handle the actual scaling and offsetting just
-yet.
-But we can already take a look at the collected data for a few entities in comparison to their bounding boxes.
+Line 28 created an instance of `MeasuringBufferSource`.
+Lines 29-32 called the render method of the entity dispatcher.
+This didn't render anything, but populated the buffer with vertex data, which was accessible via `measuringBufferSource.getData()`.
+This did not handle scaling and offsetting just yet.
+But it gave good insight on the measured entity data in comparison to their bounding box.

 <a id="measuring-results"></a>